sashoa/Minesweeper/README.md

   - 3 Lives available
 - Players can play as guest or as registered users.
 - Scoreboard for registered players. (for predefined game difficulty only)
+  - Scores are sorted by Difficulty then by time.

 ### Technologies, tools and services using in development:
   - HTML, CSS, JS (ES6)